Jean-Baptiste-Lasselle/ethereum-test/README.md

 Okay, the `/run/pcscd/pcscd.comm` does not exist.
 So the diagnosis is that Mr. Chu's script `./eth-private-net`, launches a command (which one?) which execution throws this error, that the `/run/pcscd/pcscd.comm` does not exist.
 I looked up MR. Chu 's `./eth-private-net`, and I see no particular command, but the `geth` command, that can trigger an invocation of a SmartCard driver.

 I just temporarily stop this analysis here, will go further later on.
+My net try will be to try and install the `pc sc lite` on Debian, using https://salsa.debian.org/debian/pcsc-lite/blob/master/INSTALL , which is pretty much the official source code  distribution channel for the  `pc sc lite` package on Debian.

 Source of informations :